What Are the Best Strength Workouts for Cyclists?

 The primary focus when it comes to strength training for cyclists is to train in a similar motion to cycling with the lower and upper body while increasing overall core strength and muscular endurance.
 The main goal of strength training is to create a stronger support system for your prime movers while on the bike.
-The aerobically stronger you’re assistance muscles and core, the less fatigue you will experience late in an event.
-Additionally, the more potential you will have for increasing power.
+The aerobically stronger your assistance muscles and core, the less fatigue you’ll experience late in an event.
+Additionally, you’ll have more potential for increasing power.

 The exercises below are performed with kettlebells and dumbbells.
 An Olympic bar or dumbbells can be substituted for front squats and single-leg deadlifts.
 For weight guidelines, if you cannot complete the minimum number of reps and sets or your form is lacking, then lighten the weight, even if that means using zero weights.
 When you can complete the minimum number of reps and sets for two consecutive workouts easily, challenge yourself by adding light weight if zero weight is being used or increasing the current weight lifted.
 Upper body weight increases of 2-10lbs, and 5-15lbs for the lower body is a general rule of thumb.